 Multiple myeloma is a rare type of cancer that develops in plasma cells.
 Plasma cells are a type of white blood cell in the body.
 In a healthy body, plasma cells are responsible for recognizing and fighting off invading germs and infections.

 Your doctor will run several tests to give you a diagnosis and a cancer stage.
-These tests look for and detect many signs of the disease that can’t be seen with the eye.
+These tests look for and detect several different signs of the disease that can’t be seen with the eye.
 Test results will reveal the following if you have advanced stage multiple myeloma:

 - high levels of blood calcium

 - high levels of M protein in the blood or urine

 - advanced bone damage